AilurusStyani/Eyelink_blinking_data_processing/README.md

 11. Still have unknown noisy point (sudden decrease to zero for ~1 to 20ms, discontinuously), this maybe caused by Eyelink.

 You need global SCREEN.width and SCREEN.height as screen width and height in pixel, 1280x1024 in default.
-The function BlinkNoisyPurify.m can purify the data in multiple times unless no more blink points were detected.
-The function blink_treatment_pupil1.m can only purify once, that continuesly blinking with several times may not be fully purified.
+The function BlinkNoisyPurify.m can purify the data in multiple times untill no more blink points were detected.
+The function blink_treatment_pupil1.m can only purify once, that continuesly blinking in several times may not be fully purified.

 Here are two samples: